Top 6 Ways to Stay Fit During the Holidays

 2. Keep a (Nearly) Normal Routine

 This might be the only time you get to spend with many of your family and friends, so relish it.
-If you plan to travel, it may be hard to stick to your routine, but stay as close to it as you can.
+It may be hard to stick to your routine, but stay as close to it as you can.
 If you normally work out five days a week, work out three.
-If you are staying in a hotel, check to see if they have a fitness center or look into the local gyms and ask if they offer free passes.
+If you are staying in a hotel, check to see if they have a fitness center.
 The best time to work out is in the afternoon.
 This is when your body temperature, protein synthesis and reaction time peaks.
 So enjoy the holidays, sleep in a little and then get moving.

 3. Be Realistic